 - range of motion

-Depending on the severity of your symptoms, your physical therapist will guide you through mobility and relaxation exercises.
-With your therapist’s recommendation, you may even be able to practice some movements at home under a loved one’s supervision.
+Depending on how severe your symptoms are, your physical therapist will guide you through mobility and relaxation exercises.
+With the help of your therapist, you may even be able to practice some movements at home.

-People with this condition are prone to falls because of a lack of stability and reflexes.
-This can increase the risk for severe injuries, and even permanent disability.
+If you’re living with this condition, you’re more prone to falls because of a lack of stability and reflexes.
+This can increase your risk for severe injuries and even permanent disability.